 Lead with the Benefit That Means the Most

-To get the best result – start with what’s most important to your audience.
+To get the best result – start with what’s most important to your targeted audience.
 A busy 36-year old mid-manager mom with two kids?
 Tell them about your best value in a high-speed package.